charlestietjen/Trilogy-Group-Project-Recipe-Helper/readme.md

     - A modal is presented to the user with information about a recipe
     - The user may click "next" to view the next index in the array
     - Clicking "Select" locks in the currently viewed recipe
+    - The selected recipe is stored in localstorage, overwriting any previous data
     - The modal closes on clicking "Select" or clicking outside the modal
 - User clicks on the cocktail button
     - API call fills an array w/drink items
     - Second API call to grab the first index in the array
-    - A modal is presented with information grabbed in the second call
+    - A card is presented with information grabbed in the second call
-    - The user may click "next" to view the next index in the array
-    - Each next will require a new API call
-    - Clicking select locks in the currently viewed recipe
-    - The modal closes on clicking "Select" or clicking outside the modal)
+    - The cocktail displayed is stored in localstorage, overwriting previous data
 ```
 ## API Details:
 ### Edamam: